1) Who can file petition under section 125 of Criminal Procedure Code?

 4) How much maintenance is awarded by the Court?
 How is the amount of maintenance decided?

 Both of the parties to the case are required to furnish their affidavit (as per the format prescribed by the Hon’ble Supreme Court of India) before the Hon’ble Court in which income, assets and expenditure are mentioned.
 Not only income documents but also the living status of the parties is considered.
 According to a Delhi High Court judgement wife get up to 33% of husband’s income as maintenance for herself.
+The amount of maintenance is determined based on various factors such as the income and financial status of the person who is liable to pay maintenance, the standard of living of the person claiming maintenance, and the needs and requirements of the person claiming maintenance.

 5) How much time does a case under section 125 of CrPC usually takes?
 When will the petitioner get maintenance?